-- 4. Click the OK button.
-The database directory will be created on the shared disk. - 7.
-Move the spool directory for Job Execution Control on the active node.
+4. Click the OK button.
+The database directory will be created on the shared disk.

+- 7. Move the spool directory for Job Execution Control on the active node.
 Move the spool directory of Subsystem 1 only, which is the subsystem used in cluster operation. - 1.
 Click the Operation information button in Job control in the Systemwalker Operation Manager Environment Setup window.

-2. Select the Cluster settings tab in the Define Operating Information window and change the Spool directory to the drive name of the shared disk to specify the spool directory of Subsystem 1.
+The Define Operating Information window will be displayed. - 2.
+Select the Cluster settings tab in the Define Operating Information window and change the Spool directory to the drive name of the shared disk to specify the spool directory of Subsystem 1.